dm-academy/aitm-labs/admin/acctmgt/README.txt

-Scripts for user creation and deletion, given a set of emails of form "lastname firstname" <email@some.domain>, comma separated, no comma at end
+Scripts for user creation and deletion using perl and shell.

-Written by Charles Betz.
-I'm not impressed with them either.
-But you do what you have to do.

-these scripts assume the files at the root of ~/courseadmin are what need to be processed. numbered archives in ~/courseadmin are disregarded.
+Perl script takes a newline-delimited list of emails.
+There is an older one to work with comma-separated emails in the archive folder.

+The output files are then run through the bash scripts.

+Handle with care.